Ahmed-Fayed/Traffic-Sign-Classification/README.md

 --> Second is the Functional Model

---> Third is the Sequential Model
+--> Third is the Sequential Model (in master branch)

 # The Model Performance